joelparkerhenderson/ways-of-working/README.md

 For standups and standowns, have a strong signal to end:

 * For example, one person says 3, 2, 1, then everyone claps

+<h2><a name="feedback">For feedback</a></h2>

+* Giving and receiving feedback is an ongoing goal of ours.
+* We value feedback being consistent, continous, and constructive.
+* We value feedback that is timely, and comes early and often.
+* We value positive complimentary feedback and we also value constructive negative feedback.
+* To give and receive truly candid feedback, people must feel a sense of safety and trust.
+* To create safety and trust, we get to know each other and we talk about emotions.
+* It's OK to say no to giving feedback or receiving feedback.
+* We aim to give lots of positive feedback; a good ratio is 5 positive interactions to 1 negative interaction, even in the midst of a conflict.
+* We praise effort and we also praise ability.
+* It's great to offer some positive feedback, then stop there.
+* Start small with feedback.
+* Timely feedback is better than late feedback.
+* Actionable feedback is better than unactionable feedback.
+* Transparent feedback is better than opaque feedback.
+* Ask for feedback often.
+* Leaders need to explicitly lead great feedback culture.
+* Ask.
+* Don't Punish.
+* Show the impact.
+* Make it easy.
+* Create safe places for feedback.
+* Create a regular system for feedback.
+* Make feedback secure and safe.
+* Start small.
+* Implement feedback culture as normal.
+* Have a variety of feedback channels that work well for a variety of personalities.
+* Foster both positive feedback and negative feedback.
+* Explain measures behind decisions regarding feedback.
+* Explain the benefits of feedback.
+* Focus on transparency, so everyone understands how the feedback system works and its purpose.
+* Talk explicitly with the team about the feedback culture you want to create.
+* Create feedback norms for the team.
+* Systematize mechanisms for giving feedback.
+* Ensure you’re giving lots of positive feedback.
+* Value relationship-building.
+* Emphasize "What is going well" and "What could go better".
+* We value increasing people's strengths over trying to fix people's weaknesses.

 <h2><a name="documentation">For technology projects</a></h2>